ykadec/photogram_golden_seven/README.md

 The job of this action is to receive data from an edit form, retrieve the corresponding row from the table, and update it with the revised information.
 Give it a shot.
 Afterwards, display a confirmation message in the view.

+## Rinse and repeat

+This is optional, but when I was learning this material, I found sheer repetition to be really helpful in connecting the dots in my brain.

+A suggestion: download a fresh copy of this repo again, and repeat the whole process.
+Try to rely less on the instructions this time.

+Rinse and repeat.

 ## Conclusion

 If we can connect all these dots, we will have completed one entire database-backed CRUD web resource.
 Every web application is essentially just a collection of multiple of these resources; they are the building blocks of everything we do, and we'll just cruise from here.